-BNP Paribas was appointed as Depositary on 14 July 2014 in accordance with the AIFMD The Depositary's responsibilities include, cash monitoring; segregation and safe keeping of the Company's financial instruments; and monitoring the Company's compliance with investment and leverage requirements.
-The Depositary receives for its services a fee of 2.0 basis points per annum on the first £150 million of the Company's assets, 1.4 basis points per annum on assets above £150 million and below £500 million and 0.75 basis points on assets above £500 million.
+BNP Paribas was appointed as Depositary on 14 July 2014 in accordance with the AIFMD The Depositary's responsibilities include cash monitoring, segregation and safe keeping of the Company's financial instruments; and monitoring the Company's compliance with investment and leverage requirements.
+The Depositary receives for its services. a fee of 20 basis points per annum on the first £150 million of the Company's assets, 1.4 basis points per annum on assets above £150 million and below £500 million and 0.75 basis points on assets above £500 million orain and the Garagement Fingalement Committee . . .